ansys/pyaedt-toolkits-common/doc/source/Getting_Started/index.rst

 .. _ref_getting_started:

 ===============
-Getting Started
+Getting started
 ===============

-If you want to develop a new toolkit, you will need first to understand the architecture.
+If you want to develop a new toolkit, you need first to understand the architecture.

 This repository is a common API for any new AEDT toolkit.
 It standardizes AEDT toolkits implementation.